scubamuc/wiki-md/NEXTCLOUD.snap--configure-CODE-in-docker-for-nextcloud-snap.md

-# Configure collabora CODE on Docker for Nextcloud snap
+# How to configure collabora CODE with docker for Nextcloud snap

+This example will require [Docker](https://www.docker.com/) and a [Reverse proxy](https://github.com/nextcloud-snap/nextcloud-snap/wiki/Putting-the-snap-behind-a-reverse-proxy) for the CODE server.

 Install Docker on host.
-Create a DNS entry for subdomain `office.mydomain.xyz`.
-Create a proxy host on your reverse proxy for port 9980 pointing to port 443 and get the domain name encrypted.
+Create a DNS for subdomain like `office.mydomain.xyz`.
+Create a proxy host for **https** on port 9980 on reverse proxy pointing to that host and get the domain name encrypted.

 ## Docker Stack:

-Create Docker Stack.

 ```
+name: 'code'

 services:
   collabora:
     image: collabora/code
     container_name: collabora
     environment:
-      - domain=cloud.mydomain.com  # Replace with your actual domain
+      - domain=cloud.mydomain.tld  # Replace with your actual domain # disable when using aliasgroups
+      # - aliasgroup1=https://cloud.mydomain.tld:443,https://cloud\\.mydomain\\.tld:443 # enable for aliasgroup1
+      # - aliasgroup2=https://cloud.otherdomain.tld:443,https://cloud\\.otherdomain\\.tld:443 # enable for aliasgroup2
+      # - aliasgroup3=https://cloud.somedomain.tld:443,https://cloud\\.somedomain\\.tld:443 # enable for aliasgroup3
       - username=admin
       - password=********         # Replace with a strong password
       - extra_params=--o:ssl.enable=true